essisteri/expenses-tracker/README.md

 ### E. Documentation (15%)

-15 Concise, meaningful, well- formatted API and README documentation
+15 Concise, meaningful, well- formatted API and README documentation<br>
 _Comment: Not perfect but not poorly either so maybe something between best and second criteria?_